Ecotone

 }

 This code is fully agnostic to the details of Multi-Tenant environment.
 It does use Message Channel "orders" to process the Command.
 We can however make the "orders" an Dynamic Channel, which will actually distribute to multiple Channels.
-To do this we will introduce we will distribute the Message based on the Metadata from the Command.
+To do this we will introduce distribution based on the Metadata from the Command.

 #[ServiceContext]